Healthcare Trends for 2020?

 There is being an increasing demand for wearable devices since their launch in the last decade.
 Patients can use their smartphones to monitor and track their health and fitness, including their heartbeat, walking steps, and sleeping patterns.

 In conjunction with the rise of chronic illnesses, including heart problems and diabetes, these advanced wearable technologies focus on combatting them by supporting patients to track and improve their quality of life.

 The need can be estimated with the example of a groundbreaking Apple Series 4 that made headlines in 2018.
 The watch was designed with an integrated ECG monitor and a heart rhythm detector.
 It was capable of detecting some of the potentially dangerous heart diseases earlier than usual diagnostic tests.
 Also, customers were raving the lifesaving technology within few days of its launch.
 The device is estimated to cross the sales forecast of $32B by the end of 2024.

 10. 3D printing

 3D printers have been top-notch and quickly showed the hottest innovations in the market.
 They can be used to create implants and reliable joints for replacements.
-Prosthetics that are made through 3D printing are being increasingly popular with their differentiating features and functioning of being bespoke for digital applications.
-They can be custom made to match the individual needs of patients with the flexibility of measurements down to the millimeters.
+Prosthetics made through 3D printing are increasingly popular with their differentiating features and functioning of being bespoke for digital applications.
+They can be custom-made to match patients’ individual needs with the flexibility of measurements down to the millimeters.
 This gives an unpredictable level of satisfaction, comfort, and mobility to the user.

 Additionally, they are designed to create both soluble and long-lasting items.
 It can be used to create a variety of models, including print pills having multiple drugs.
 They are likely to aid patients with the timing, dosage, monitoring, and scheduling of poly medication.

 Undoubtedly, this is just the beginning.
-When it comes to combining engineering efforts with the medical science innovations, possibilities are endless with the opportunities being ready to be explored.
+When it comes to combining engineering efforts with medical science innovations, possibilities are endless, with the opportunities being ready to be explored.